educ8s/Python-OOP-Course-Artificial-Life-Simulation/README.md

 2. Install the required dependencies (Python and Pygame).
 3. Follow the step-by-step instructions in the accompanying course materials.

-**Note:** This repository is intended for students who have purchased the course.
-If you haven't enrolled, please visit [Link to course enrollment page] to learn more.
+**Note:** This repository is intended for students who have purchased the course from Programming with Nick.
+If you haven't enrolled, please visit the link above to learn more.

 **Additional Resources:**

-* [Link to course syllabus]
+* [Link to course syllabus] (if applicable)
-* [Link to course forum]
+* [Link to course forum] (if applicable)

 By accessing this repository, you agree to the terms and conditions of the course.